micseydel/tinker-casting/vault/Getting Started.md

 - ~
 	- ==[[Recommended Tinkering]]== (open this note in a new tab and then come back)

+# How to use this vault

+- ...atomic notes...

 # Future plans

 - Rasa flow/loop
 - "Projects" as a more coherent idea
+- MQTT
+	- Used for Owntracks integration - until I realized *that* still uses Google Location Services
+	- May re-integrate and use in favor of the "event logger"

 # Technicals